 The Company entered the Italian medical malpractice market in December 2009 as the market was hardening and developed a strong on-the-ground presence in Italy via a dedicated branch infrastructure.
-In 2017 AEL's performance was broadly in line with expectations and AmTrust continues to hold a strong position in the market place.

-Due to Brexit, AEL is no longer responding to new Medical Malpractice public hospital tenders in Italy, which are instead being referred to AmTrust's Irish based insurer, AmTrust International Underwriters Designated Activity Company (AIU).
-Business written in AEL is therefore limited to renewals and extensions of contracts with existing hospitals and policies for smaller associations and individual doctors.
-These contracts will continue to be written in AEL for the time being but will be transferred to AIU in advance of Brexit.
+This line of business has made up a significant portion of the Company results since entering the market, however, due to Brexit, AEL is no longer responding to new Medical Malpractice public hospital tenders in Italy, which are instead being referred to AmTrust's Irish based insurer, AmTrust International Underwriters Designated Activity Company (AIU).
+Business written in AEL therefore has been limited to renewals and extensions of contracts with existing hospitals and policies for smaller associations and individual doctors.